 - Aside from the psychological benefits of wearing a new kit, practically bespoke sportswear is developed to improve performance.
 This could be in a number of forms.
 In its simplest form, it could be adding flatlock seams to a vest to reduce the chances of irritation.
 A more advanced way would be to have developed a fit and fabric that reduces drag and improves the speed at which you move.
 This is unlikely to happen from an off the shelf garment.

 - The beauty of having a bespoke shirt is that as long as you are happy with the design you can use it for as long as you want.
 You never need to worry about a shirt manufacturer changing their design or running out of stock, you take control of your kit, which in some markets is proving incredibly popular.
 Take Table Tennis, for example, every year the major kit suppliers change their shirt designs to encourage sales, but run their stock down from the previous year, so when you have a new member join it proves a real challenge to source the same shirt as the rest of the team.
 A bespoke shirt would solve this issue completely!
-You can check out our table tennis kit here for more information.
+You can check out our custom table tennis kit for more information.

 - The most valuable reason for choosing a bespoke kit is your ability to work with your kit supplier to develop the fit and technical detail of the garment in order for it to work in your chosen sport.
 For example, we recently got approached by a local orienteering club.
-We’ve never made an orienteering shirt and wouldn’t claim to know what’s important for an orienteer.
+We’ve never made a personalised orienteering kit and wouldn’t claim to know what’s important for an orienteer.
 However, after careful discussion and testing, working with our pattern department we have developed our orienteering shirt.
 Quite simply it’s been designed by an orienteering club for orienteers to wear with confidence.
 This couldn’t happen with an off the shelf shirt!